 The Employment Development Department is responsible for the state programs involving unemployment insurance, disability insurance, payroll tax collection, and job training and workforce services.

 The Employment Training Panel works to ensure that California businesses have the skilled workers they need to remain competitive by helping to fund training for current workers and unemployed individuals looking to re-enter the workforce.

 The California Public Employment Relations Board promotes strong public sector employer–employee relations by administering public sector collective bargaining unit laws and resolving labor relation disputes.

 The California Unemployment Insurance Appeals Board is an independent administrative court system for workers and employers who wish to challenge Employment Development Department decisions concerning Unemployment Insurance.

-The California Workforce Development Board is responsible for overseeing, improving, measuring, and reporting on the State’s workforce system.
+The California Workforce Development Board is responsible for the development, oversight, and continuous improvement of California’s workforce development system.